 Her banishment is not punishment enough, she contracts smallpox and is severely disfigured.
 Clearly death is too light a sentence for whores

 The military precision with which Laclos stages the pair’s exploitations is remarkable; every angle is disclosed to the reader, each sordid detail and evil trickery.
 Given Laclos’ military background it is hardly surprising that his novel is permeated with the imagery of war.
 An important component of the story is the tempestuous nature of Merteuil.
-While Valmont shares a starring credit in this literary romp, Merteuil is the dominant force of signification and it is she who is responsible for the plot’s twists and turns.
+While Valmont shares a starring credit in this literary romp, Merteuil is the dominant force and it is she who is responsible for the plot’s twists and turns.
 Merteuil is at once independent and industrious and yet a slave to the patriarchal system of her day.
 Try as she may to acquire a measure of liberty from the ties that bind her, Merteuil remains constrained by the very instrument she uses to manipulate others, her womanhood.
 And alas, there is no redemption for the Marquise.
 Her banishment is not punishment enough, she contracts smallpox and is severely disfigured.
 Clearly death is too light a sentence for whores.

 In spite of his harsh treatment of Merteuil, Laclos (below) was something of an early feminist revolutionary.
 His series of essays on the education of women (interestingly published after Dangerous Liaisons; an act of penance perhaps?) and his assertion that in denying women of education and the right to self-determination they will never be equal to men, Laclos exhibited an insightful understanding of the plight of women.
 The book’s enduring legacy may be due to the controversy it provoked in its day, but it is also a testament to Laclos’ irrefutable style and panache and his exploration of moral issues that are still very relevant to us today.
 While the ethical dilemmas and weaknesses he bequeaths to his characters inform us of the moral benchmark in Laclos’ world, they are easily transferable to the 21st century and perhaps here lies the strength of Dangerous Liaisons, and the secret to its immortality.